-As the communications regulator we collect certain information, which includes information supplied by UK mobile network operators about mobile sites, to assist with our Connected Nations and Infrastructure Reports.
+As the communications regulator we collect information, which includes information supplied by UK mobile network operators about mobile sites, for example, to assist with our Connected Nations and Infrastructure Reports.
 These reports are published annually on our website here.
+As stated above, we do not collect information on Wifi.